tduretz/MDOODZ7.0/README.md

 Must have.

 - `SetHorizontalVelocity` describes a particle Horizontal Velocity (Vx) in relation to coordinates.
-Default value is `-coordinates.x * instance->model.EpsBG`
+Default value is `-coordinates.x * input->model.EpsBG`
 - `SetVerticalVelocity` describes a particle Vertical Velocity (Vz) in relation to coordinates.
-Default value is `coordinates.z * instance->model.EpsBG`
+Default value is `coordinates.z * input->model.EpsBG`
 - `SetPhase` describes a particle phase id in relation to coordinates.
 Default value is `0`: model will be homogeneous
 - `SetTemperature` describes a particle temperature in relation to coordinates.
-Default value is `273.15 / instance->scaling.T`: model is 0°C
+Default value is `273.15 / input->scaling.T`: model is 0°C
 - `SetGrainSize` describes a particle grain size in relation to coordinates.
 Default value is `0.0`
 - `SetPorosity` describes a particle grain porosity in relation to coordinates.
 Default value is `0.0`
 - `SetDensity` describes a particle grain density in relation to coordinates.
 Default value is set according to the particle phase
 - `SetXComponent` describes a particle X component value in relation to coordinates.
 Default value is `0.0`
+- `SetPressure` describes a particle pressure value in relation to coordinates.
+Default value is `0.0`
+- `SetNoise` describes a noise property value in relation to coordinates.
+Default value is `0.0`

 ## SetBCs

 Aggregates pointers to functions for setting up Boundary Conditions in a mesh grid.
 Must have.

 - `SetBCVx` describes the type and value of the Vx point.
-Must be implemented
+Must be implemented.
+Pre-made functions from mdoodz library can be used: `SetPureShearBCVx`, `SetSimpleShearBCVx`, `SetPureOrSimpleShearBCVx` (depends on `shear_style` input parameter)
 - `SetBCVz` describes the type and value of the Vz point.
-Must be implemented
+Must be implemented.
+Pre-made functions from mdoodz library can be used: `SetPureShearBCVz`, `SetSimpleShearBCVz`, `SetPureOrSimpleShearBCVz` (depends on `shear_style` input parameter)
 - `SetBCPType` describes the type of the Pressure Boundary conditions point.
 Default one is `-1`
 - `SetBCT` describes the Temperature Boundary type and value.
 Must be implemented if `model.isthermal == 1`
 - `SetBCTNew` describes the Temperature Boundary type and value on 1d boundary array.
 Must be implemented if `model.isthermal == 1`.
 Will be deprecated

-## Crazy conductivity

-If you wish to add crazy conductivity of the asthenosphere to the initialisation step there is a `crazyConductivity` parameter that points to the struct that aggregates
-- `phases` array of phases ids that crazy conductivity should be applied to
-- `nPhases` total number of phases
-- `multiplier` refers to the multiplier of the effective conductivity

 # CMake usage